ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 Don't.

 So many things depend on you being able to provide your phone number, and they will only ever accept a US phone number.
-This starts with really important things like access to online banking for your bank account, over ordering food and drinks at bars where you get an alert when it's done, to being able to text and call with your colleagues and friends in the US - text messages are still extremely used there.
+This starts with really important things like access to online banking for your bank account, over ordering food and drinks at bars where you get an alert when it's done, to being able to text and call with your colleagues and friends in the US - text messages are still extremely used over there.
 You'll do yourself a favor if you get a US number.

 Phone plans in the US are generally very expensive.
 Pre-paid cards can be a cheaper solution.
 I would in any case advise you check out the company “mint”.
 They have extremely affordable phone plans that you can always top up if you need extra data.
 The way to get the cheapest option is to pay for a whole year in advance.
 They will mail you a SIM card, you activate it and then you're good to go.
+They also have e-sim options.

 ## 3.2.
 Credit card